lainio/err2/README.md

 performance we recommend to put error handlers as high in the call stack as possible, and use only error checking (`try.To()` calls) in the inner loops.
 And yes, that leads to non-local control structures, but it's the most performant solution of all.
-(The repo has benchmarks for that as well)
+(The repo has benchmarks for that as well.)

 The original goal was to make it possible to write similar code that the proposed Go2 error handling would allow and do it right now (summer 2019).
 The